-This new rule does not apply to US citizens but will be applicable for H1B, H4, L1, L2, B1, B2, O1, O3, TN, TD, E visa workers applying for visa at US embassy or extending status or filing adjustment of status.
+This new rule does not apply to US citizens but will be applicable for H1B, H4, L1, L2, B1, B2, O1, O3, TN, TD, E visa workers applying for visas at the US embassy or extending status or filing adjustment of status.

 - Receipt of two benefits in 1 month counts as 2 months.

-If you are expected to completely rely on government paid benefits like Food Stamps or subsidized health insurance even when working in US on H1B visa, the new rule will:
+If you are expected to completely rely on government-paid benefits like Food Stamps or subsidized health insurance even when working in the US on an H1B visa, the new rule will: